riot/riot.github.io/documentation.md

 ### State

-Each riot component can use the `this.state` object to store or modify its internal state.
+Each Riot component can use the `this.state` object to store or modify its internal state.
 While the `this.props` attribute is frozen the `this.state` object is completely mutable and it could be updated manually or via the `this.update()` method:

 ```html